synzen/MonitoRSS/README.md

-# Discord.RSS
+# MonitoRSS

-This is the core repository of the Discord.RSS bot for development and programmatic use.
-For the web interface development and programmatic use, see https://github.com/synzen/Discord.RSS-Web.
+This is the core repository of the MonitoRSS bot for development and programmatic use.
+For the web interface development and programmatic use, see https://github.com/synzen/MonitoRSS-Web.

-For users who want to deploy Discord.RSS for personal use, see https://github.com/synzen/Discord.RSS-Clone.
+For users who want to deploy MonitoRSS for personal use, see https://github.com/synzen/MonitoRSS-Clone.

 ***